 Time to bottle!

-If you are bottling your sauce in plastic bottles then the sanitary methods above will be fine but if you are using glass and the pH is below 4.6 then the hot fill and hold method will need to be practiced and is quite easy to perform.
+If you are bottling your sauce in plastic bottles, then the sanitary methods above will be fine but if you are using glass and the pH is below 4.6 then the hot fill and hold method will need to be practiced and is quite easy to perform.
 Other methods such as refrigeration can also be used but this does get costly, especially on a larger scale.
 Knowing and Understanding the pH of Hot Sauce before you begin bottling is important and can determine how it stored and distributed.

-The hot sauce should be poured into the bottle at temperatures between 140 and 180 degrees and then placed upside down.
+The hot sauce should be poured into the bottle at temperatures between 140 and 180 degrees Fahrenheit and then placed upside down.
 The high temperature helps with the pasteurization of the sauce and the inversion process will help the hot liquid to continue sterilizing the lid.
 If you don’t have a thermometer and are unsure how hot your sauce is when bottling keep this in mind: water boils at 212 degrees Fahrenheit.
 If you bring your sauce to a boil and bottle it quickly you should be ok.
-This method, as discussed above, will not work for plastic bottles as it could distort the plastic OR get a thermometer here like the Kizen from Amazon.
+This method, as discussed above, may not always work for plastic bottles as it could distort the plastic OR get a thermometer here like the Kizen from Amazon.

 Sealing your hot sauce bottles properly

 Sealing your bottles may be an option to consider and will indicate to your consumers that the lid has NOT been tampered with.
 I have seen some sauces dipped in hot wax on the lid and then cooled but this could be a whole other operation.

 How to seal homemade hot sauce bottles with a heat induction sealer